apollohackintosh/Entroware-Apollo-Hackintosh/README.md

     UPDATE: Everything sorted out except battery and power management.
 I am using SMCBatteryManager kext and my battery is already on 8-bit with naming of EC so it should not require a patch.

+    UPDATE: 12-01-2021 - Battery status seems to be working fine and discharging real-time.
+    Seems to be discharging very quick which is a power management issue still and the charger is not being detected still so working to see what the issue is.